marcelm/cutadapt/doc/guide.rst

 9. Quality values corresponding to sequence left of the adapter match (can be empty)
 10. Quality values corresponding to sequence matched to the adapter (can be empty)
 11. Quality values corresponding to sequence to the right of the adapter match (can be empty)
+12. Flag indicating whether the read was reverse complemented: 1 if yes, 0 if not, and empty if ``--revcomp`` was not used.

 The concatenation of the fields 5-7 yields the full read sequence.
 Column 8 identifies the found adapter. `The section about named adapters <named-adapters>` describes how to give a name to an adapter.
 Adapters without a name are numbered starting from 1.
 Fields 9-11 are empty if quality values are not available.
 Concatenating them yields the full sequence of quality values.

+If the adapter match was found on the reverse complement of the read, fields 5 to 7 show the reverse-complemented sequence, and fields 9-11 contain the qualities in reversed order.

 If no adapter was found, the format is as follows: